topo-gps/ios-manual/en/waypoint_edit.rst

    *A photo of Stonehenge can be viewed in the waypoint details screen.*

-If you press the photo in the waypoint details screen, the photo screen will be opened.
+If you tap a photo in the waypoint details screen, the photo screen will be opened with a larger version of the tapped photo.

 .. figure:: _static/waypoint-photo5.jpg
    :height: 568px